LordofRobots/LoR_Core_WebInterface/README.md

 - Sets the version and WiFi credentials for the robot.

 ### Customizable Parameters
-- Allows users to set high and low speeds for the robot's movement.
+- Allows users to set high and low speeds for the MiniBot's movement.

 ### Pin Definitions
 - Defines the GPIO pins used for LEDs, motors, and other peripherals.